DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Method

 \subsection{Preliminaries}

-\paragraph{Score-based Models.} Given a data distribution $p_x$, score-based models \cite{ho2020denoising, song2020score} define a forward diffusion process that progressively adds noise to the data $x_0\sim p_x$, eventually transforming it into $x_T \sim \mathcal{N}(0,I)$.
-Typically, this process can be expressed as:

-Here, the choice of functions $\alpha_t$ and $\sigma_t$ determines the trajectory that connects the data and noise.
-Score based model then learns the reverse diffusion process to recover the original data from noise.
-Recent works have introduced various parameterizations for $\alpha_t$ and $\sigma_t$ to enhance the reverse diffusion process.
-Beyond specific parametrization of $\alpha_t$ and $\sigma_t$, the iterative nature of score-based models significantly strengthens their capacity to capture complex data variations, particularly excelling in generating high-dimensional data.

-\paragraph{Rectified Flow.} Rectified flow \cite{liu2022flow} is a generative model developed to address the transport mapping problem by employing a flow matching algorithm \cite{liu2022flow, albergo2022building, lipman2022flow}.
-Flow matching focuses on constructing a transport map, denoted as $T: \mathbb{R}^d\rightarrow\mathbb{R}^d$, that effectively maps observations from source distribution $x_0 \sim \pi_0$ on $\mathbb{R}^d$ to observations from target distribution $x_1 \sim \pi_1$ on $\mathbb{R}^d$.
-This transport map is formalized via the ordinary differential equation (ODE):
+\paragraph{Rectified Flow.} Diffusion models~\cite{ho2020denoising,song2020score} have demonstrated remarkable performance due to their iterative denoising formulation, which enhances their ability to capture complex data variations and generate high-dimensional samples.
+However, they typically require a large number of denoising steps to produce high-quality outputs.
+In contrast, rectified flow~\cite{liu2022flow} provides a more direct approach by framing sample generation as a transport problem, addressed through a flow matching algorithm~\cite{liu2022flow, albergo2022building, lipman2022flow}.
+Flow matching algorithm aims to construct a transport map denoted as $T: \mathbb{R}^d\rightarrow\mathbb{R}^d$, that effectively transfers observations from the source distribution $x_0 \sim \pi_0 $ on $\mathbb{R}^d$ to the target distribution $x_1 \sim \pi_1$ on $\mathbb{R}^d$.
+This transport process is formalized as the following ordinary differential equation (ODE):

-In this context, $v$ is typically referred to as a vector field, while $x_t$ represents the forward process parameterized over $t \in [0,1]$.
-Rectified flow specifies a parametrization of Equation ~\eqref{eq:diffusion} such that the forward process follows a straight path.
-This trajectory is expressed as $x_t = tx_1 + (1 - t) x_0$, with $v$ defined as $(x_1 - x_0)$.
-Since the target $x_1$ is unknown during the generation phase, a simple least squares regression problem:
+Here, $v$ represents the vector field, and $x_t$ denotes the trajectory parameterized over $t \in [0,1]$.
+Rectified flow follows the formulation of the forward process in diffusion models \cite{kingma2024understanding}, but its specific parameterization enables a more direct mapping between distributions and improves efficiency.
+Specifically, its forward process can be expressed as:

+where $v$ is defined as $x_1 - x_0$.
+Then, the model is trained to learn a causal approximation of $v$, denoted as $v_\theta$, by solving the following least squares regression problem:

-is used to train a causal approximation of $v$, denoted $v_\theta$.
-Once the vector field $v_\theta$ has been trained, samples from target distribution $\pi_1$ can be generated by solving Equation~\eqref{eq:fm_ode} using an ODE solver, where the initial conditions for the ODE solver comes from source distribution $\pi_0$.
-Due to the nearly straight trajectory that directly bridges the source and target distributions, the rectified flow model effectively enables the efficient transport of samples from readily accessible distributions to the target distribution.
+Once trained, samples from the target distribution $\pi_1$ can be generated by solving Equation~\eqref{eq:fm_ode} using an ODE solver, where the initial conditions are drawn from the source distribution $\pi_0$.
+Unlike conventional diffusion models, which require many denoising steps, rectified flow follows a nearly straight trajectory, enabling more efficient transport with much fewer denoising steps.